artman1950/hello-world/README.md

 will include links to my work on other websites.
 Currently, I'm working as a prepress operator in a local business and I'm keen on taking design projects on the side.
 My rates are on a per-project basis.
-Expect to spend between three to six hundred dollars.
+Expect to spend between three to six hundred dollars Canadian.
 Contact me at oparin.aat@gmail.com for business inquiries.

 Illustriations in Deviant Art